 First, since your bivio records will be used as the source of information to fill in your tax forms, you need to make sure that what is in bivio is correct.
 This is the most important step and potentially the one that will take the most time, depending on the state of your bivio records.
 But it is also one you can begin right now.

 Once you verify your records, things will go much more quickly.
 You'll answer a few simple questions and bivio will finish filling in your club tax forms.

-You can then review and file them with the IRS and distribute information to your members.
+You can then review and electronically file them with the IRS and distribute information to your members.

 We will be going through a more extended description of how you complete each step during tax prep webinars we will hold during tax season.
 The intent of today's presentation is just to give you an idea of how things are going to work.
-Slide 12

-You do need to be aware of Different timing deadlines you are going to be working with as you move through tax season.
+You do need to be aware of

+Different timing deadlines you are going to be working with as you move through tax season.

-The due date for filing your club 2022 tax forms is Wednesday, March 15, 2023.
+The due date for filing your club 2024 tax forms is

+Monday, March 17, 2025, since March 15th is a Saturday this year.
 If you can't get them in by that date, you'll need to file for an extension or be subject to significant late filing penalties.
 Your members need the information you'll give them on K-1s to file their own personal taxes.
 This way they'll have their club information at least a month before those are due.
-Slide 14